Best Madrid Travel Guide

 Eating out in Madrid

 Casa Lucio – is one of the most famous modest eateries in Madrid who’s patrons read like a who’s who in society and include, the royal family, Bill Clinton, Penelope Cruz, David Beckham and many more.
-It is most famous for its “Huevos Rotos” fried eggs over a bed of thin crispy chips.
+It's most famous creation is “Huevos Rotos” fried eggs over a bed of thin crispy chips.
 Open daily for midday meals from 1pm to 4pm and evening dinner from 8.30pm to 12 midnight.

-El Sobrino de Botin – Known as the worlds oldest restaurant.
-Founded in 1725 it is still milestone of traditional Spanish cooking.
-Renowned dished incoude suckling pig, roast lamb and clams.
-Frequented by Ernest Hemingway.
+El Sobrino de Botin – Known as the worlds oldest restaurant it was founded in1725 and remains a milestone of traditional Spanish cooking.
+Renowned dishes include suckling pig, roast lamb and clams.
+Famously frequented by Ernest Hemingway.
 Open daily from 1pm to 4pm then 8pm to Midnight

 Restaurante Lhardy – Opened in 1839 by master Chef Emile Lhardy it is credited with bringing French Haute Cuisine to the Madrid socialites.
-Dished of not include tasty stews and Madrid Tripe style.
+Dishes include tasty stews and the renowned tripe and chick-pea stew.

-Casa Ciriaco – Frequented by many famous member of Madrid society over the years, there images adorn the stairway as you go down into the main dining area.
-Well know for its delicious suckling pig and partridge and butter beans when in season.
+Casa Ciriaco – Frequented by many a famous member of Madrid society over the years, there images adorn the stairway as you go down into the main dining area.
+Well known for its delicious suckling pig and partridge and butter beans when in season.